-Approaching the Terminal, continued Location set-up checks must be carried out on every occasion and before the vessel moves into the final working position.
+Approaching the Terminal, continued

+- Location set-up checks must be carried out on every occasion and before the vessel moves into the final working position.
 These checks should be carried out at a safe distance, in the region of 50 m from the Terminal and whenever possible at a location where in event of a loss of thrust the vessel will drift clear of the Terminal.
 The set-up checks assess the vessel station-keeping performance, to check the position reference systems are set up correctly and allow the DP system to build up and make ready the mathematical station-keeping model (at least 15 minutes).
-These checks should be documented in the form of a checklist.
-Conduct final approach to the working location after the set up checks have been completed on DP or in manual control using the DP joystick.
-Safe working location and separation distance are carefully selected and agreed upon between vessel and Terminal (see risk assessments).
-Factors to consider include: Position and reach of the Terminal crane Terminal obstructions Interaction with installation thruster where fitted Select the most appropriate safe working heading on the basis that it may be necessary to make a rapid escape from the Terminal.
-It can be advantageous to provide a good steadying vector by positioning the vessel should move a safe distance away from the Terminal during periods of inactivity, such as when the site crane is not available.
-If delay is prolonged the vessel should move out of the 500-meter safety zone.
-If possible, when handling hoses, give sufficient hose length to allow the vessel to increase the separation distance.
-DP watch dangers such as other marine or air traffic and cargo operations.
-Vessel operator should have in place a formal DP watchkeeper handover procedure, handover including use of a checklist.
-Continued
+These checks should be documented in the form of a checklist. - Conduct final approach to the working location after the set up checks have been completed on DP or in manual control using the DP joystick. - Safe working location and separation distance are carefully selected and agreed upon between vessel and Terminal (see risk assessments).
+Factors to consider include: - Positioning the vessel to work on the leeward side of the Terminal wherever possible - Position and reach of the Terminal crane - Terminal obstructions - Interaction with installation thruster where fitted - Select the most appropriate safe working heading on the basis that it may be necessary to make a rapid escape from the Terminal.
+It can be advantageous to provide a good steadying vector by positioning the vessel such that environmental forces are opposed by a steady state thrust output (for example, placing bow or stern to wind and seas). - Keep close proximity time at the Terminal to a minimum.
+The vessel should move a safe distance away from the Terminal during periods of inactivity, such as when the site crane is not available.
+If delay is prolonged the vessel should move out of the 500-meter safety zone. - If possible, when handling hoses, give sufficient hose length to allow the vessel to increase the separation distance. - Throughout the operation the vessel's bridge watch keeper(s) must maintain constant vigilance; this includes monitoring of environmental conditions and any sudden wind or current changes, lightning strikes in the area, and other potential dangers such as other marine or air traffic and cargo operations.